 - 4. In the Connect to APs in list field, click Yes if you want to connect to an Access Point listed in the Remote AP List. - 5.
-In the Control Channel field, select the operating channel for the wireless bridge.
-Select Auto to allow the router to automatically select the channel with the least amount of interference.
+By default, the operating/control channel for the wireless bridge is set to Auto to allow the router to automatically select the channel with the least amount of interference.